 The Ganesan lab is located on the second floor of Sprague Hall, a multidisciplinary building that houses investigators interested in genetics, epigenetics, and cancer.
+The lab is also part of the Cancer Research Institute at UCI.

 The Graduate Program and How to Apply